-In particular this report shows that the implementation of the Rolling Stock Reference Database (RSRD) by 2nd half of 2015 is in average for the overall European rail sector delayed compared to the declared target implementation date in the Master Plan, 2015.

-The drivers for the implementation of this function are the Private Wagon Owners, mostly UIP members, and the Railway Undertakings (RUs).
-However, compared to the 1st and 2nd Implementation reports, the RUs have already started delivering information about the implementation of the TAF TSI [2] compliant RSRD database.
+In particular this report shows that the implementation of the Rolling Stock Reference Database (RSRD) by 1st half of 2016 is in average for the overall European rail sector delayed compared to the declared target implementation date in the Master Plan, 2015.
+The implementation data used in this report permits to conclude that the RUs have already started delivering information about the implementation of the TAF TSI [2] compliant RSRD database.